erajasekar/cs-workshop/PITCHME.md

 elif condition2 :
 	do something when condition2 is true
 else:
-	do something if all conditions are false
+	do something when all conditions are false
 ```
 +++